Pensacola Bay Center: Politics

-The Pensacola Bay Center has also had various guest speakers, including President George W. Bush in 2006.
+The Pensacola Bay Center has also had various guest speakers, including President George W. Bush in 2004, in the wind-up to the election.
 During the 2008 presidential race, both Sarah Palin and Michelle Obama used the venue for political rallies as the November election drew close.
-Republican presidential nominee Mitt Romney visited the venue for a campaign rally on November 3, 2012 as part of his final push in the United States presidential election Republican candidate Donald Trump visited on January 13, 2016, during the Republican primary.
+Republican presidential nominee Mitt Romney visited the venue for a campaign rally on November 3, 2012 as part of his final push in the United States presidential election.
+Republican candidate Donald Trump visited on January 13, 2016, during the Republican primary.
 Trump also visited again on September 9, during his presidential campaign against Hillary Clinton.